apache/nuttx/configs/sama5d3-xplained/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

+    3. You will almost certainly need to adapt this configuration to work in your network environment.
+I did all testing with a single 10.0.0.xx network and a 4+1 port switch:

+       - Host PC IP 10.0.0.1
+       - Target GMAC IP: 10.0.0.2
+       - Target EMAC IP: 10.0.0.3

+       Host, EMAC, and GMAC were all connected using a switch.

     STATUS:

       2014-11-20:  Configuration created.
 Partially verified.
 Both the EMAC and GMAC appear to be function; both respond to pings from the host PC.
 But I cannot perform the full bridge test yet because there still is no host-side test driver in apps/examples/bridge.
+      2014-11-21:  Added the host-side test driver and correct a number of errors in the test logic.
+The testing is working (according to WireShark), but I an having some procedural issues related to the Windows firewall.

   nsh: